 Employment of professionals is allowed in the SBRA with a slightly more lenient disinterestedness standard.
 Notwithstanding the provisions of § 327(a), a person is not disqualified for employment under section 327 by a debtor solely because that person holds a claim of less than $10,000 that arose prepetition.
 It is unclear how this provision applies to the SBRA Trustee since he/she is already a professional employed to facilitate, and presumably make less expensive, the Chapter 11 process for the SBD.

-The SBRA provides many new tools for small businesses and their owners needing Chapter 11 bankruptcy relief.
+The SBRA provides many new tools for small businesses and their owners, making Subchapter V a streamlined version of Chapter 11 bankruptcy relief.
 With the eligibility debt limit increase to $7.5 million under the CARES Act, substantially more businesses, as well as individuals with complex financial situations, will be able to make use of it.

 Prior to becoming a partner with EmergeLaw, PLC, Nancy King served for 25 years as a career judicial law clerk to the Honorable George C. Paine, II (retired) and the Honorable Randal S. Mashburn.
 She has extensive experience in all aspects of Chapter 11 cases, business bankruptcies, and the practice of law in the U.S. Bankruptcy Court for the Middle District of Tennessee.